March Madness: How to watch the women's NCAA Tournament and what to watch for

 Instead, the women's game has featured a compelling bunch of stars all over again, from Paige Bueckers at UConn to JuJu Watkins at USC, Hannah Hidalgo of Notre Dame and Madison Booker of Texas.

+It is UCLA that takes the overall No. 1 seed into this year's tournament.

 The season has been must-watch viewing for another reason, too: Parity.
-So far, four teams have held the No. 1 spot in the AP Top 25, tying the mark for the most ever.
-That makes the tournament winner anyone's guess after some terrific league title games shoved some teams onto the bubble.
+Four teams held the No. 1 spot in the AP Top 25, tying the mark for the most ever, and this NCAA Tournament will be only the second one in the past 19 years to have no teams with zero or one loss.
+The other time was in 2022.

 How can I watch the tournament?